-The above joint ventures are unincorporated joint ventures carrying out controlled Operations, Based on the statement of accounts of consortium, the Company account for its share of assets, liabilities, income and expenditure of Joint Operations in which it holds a participating interest.
+The above joint ventures are unincorporated joint ventures carrying out controlled Operations.
+Based on the statement of accounts of consortium, the Company account for its share of assets, liabilities, income and expenditure of Joint Operations in which it holds a participating interest.
 The Company's share of assets and liabilities of Joint Operations is given below:

+Rupees in '000

-March 31, 2019 March 31, 2018
+March 31, 2020 March 31, 2019

-Assets
+Assets 1

-Cash and bank balances
+Cash and bank balances - -

 Liabilities

+Other current liabilities -

-Notes to the financial statements as of and for the year ended March 31, 2019 (Continued)
+Atos Mercantile Private Limited Notes to the financial statements for the year ended March 31, 2020 (Continued)